 Being out on the water on a sunny day means sunglasses and sun protection, for sure, plus plenty of water to stay hydrated.
 So, stowing your gear in a dry bag, including a change of clothes if necessary, will give you peace of mind for items you would prefer not get wet.
 Pack a picnic or have a selection of snacks onboard when hunger strikes.
 Plus, have towels handy in case you stop for a swim.
 Beach towels are available in our dining room.
 We ask that you not use your room towels for this.
 Check out this guide to getting started kayaking.

 By practicing a few basic safety rules, you can enjoy Maine safely in all seasons.
 As seasoned innkeepers in the western Maine lakes region, we can point you in the right direction to enjoy all that our Maine Vacationland offers.

 In fact, check out our previous posts for more ideas on seasonal fun here in Maine.

 Want to hear more about what’s going on in our area of Maine?
 Get the inside scoop on things to do, special offers, packages and great information about what’s happening at and around our romantic Maine bed and breakfast.
-Rest assured, we won’t spam you.
-And, we only email you every other month or so and it’s good information.
+We only email you every month or so with helpful and interesting travel information.